In Defense of Performance Martial Arts

 Martial arts performance can also have a very serious side, acting as a way to preserve an art that is actively being suppressed.

-Take my art, Arnis.
-"Arnis" is derived from the Spanish word arnes, meaning armor.
-Legend says that my art was preserved after being banned by the Spanish during their occupation of the Philippines in "moro-moro" stage plays that had choreographed stick fights.
+Tradition says that the Filipino Martial Arts in the central and northern Philippines was preserved after being banned by the Spanish during their occupation of the Philippines in "moro-moro" stage plays that had choreographed stick fights.
+So the thing I love best was kept alive, in part, by performance.

 Capoeira has a similar claim to being "hidden" in dance (and certainly looks like it), and many African and Polynesian martial traditions remain alive long after they were no longer in use due to dance.